-- 1. General procedures for record retention are contained in 2 CFR § 200.334 (Record retention requirements). - 2.
-In cases where a recipient or subrecipient will no longer be in operation after a financial assistance award has been completed, the operating unit shall require the recipient or subrecipient to: - a.
-Identify where records pertaining to the project will be located for the required three-year retention period; and - b.
+1. The recipient and any subrecipients must retain all Federal award records for three years from the date of submission of their final financial report.
+General requirements for record retention are contained in 2 CFR § 200.334 (Record retention requirements).

+2. In cases where a recipient or subrecipient will no longer be in operation after a financial assistance award has been completed, the operating unit shall require the recipient or subrecipient to:

+a.
+Identify where records pertaining to the project will be located for the required three-year retention period; and b.
 Provide appropriate assurances of government access thereto.